 November is National Family Literacy Month.
 Our local council sponsors several activities during November to help celebrate the event.
 The Family Literacy Committee compiles a calendar of literacy/reading activites for the month of November.
 These calendars are distributed to local schools and also printed in the local newspaper, The Calhoun Times.
 The Dictionary Project (see below) is also an activity we sponsor during November.

-Each November, the council purchases and distributes dictionaries to all third grade students in Gordon County Schools, Calhoun City Schools, and local private schools.
+Every year, the council purchases and distributes dictionaries to all third grade students in Gordon County Schools, Calhoun City Schools, and local private schools.
 Students are encouraged to take these home for reference.

 Stay In School Tee-Shirt Project